SankalpJoshi2910/PredictingCostumerChurn-MachineLearning-Project/README.md

 For Data Visualization and Analysis Pandas,Seaborn and Matplotlib modules are used.
 The project has following list of content:

-1)Importing Libraries
+1) Importing Libraries

 Importing various libraries that are used in visualization and prediction of the dataset.

-2)Loading Data
+2) Loading Data

 Loading our churn_modelling dataset

-3)Data Insights
+3) Data Insights

 Exploration of Data For more information

-4)Data Visualization
+4) Data Visualization

 Visualization of Data acording to various parameter

-5)Building Prediction Model
+5) Building Prediction Model

 5.1) Data Preprocessing for developing model